SolitaryRoad.com

 Because curve C' always lies of S, the curve C lies on S. It is known as the characteristic curve on S.

-When the parameter t varies, the characteristic curve C will, in general, vary with S and generated a surface E. This surface E is defined to be the envelope of the given family 1).
+When the parameter t varies, the characteristic curve C will, in general, vary with S and generate a surface E. This surface E is defined to be the envelope of the given family 1).
 It can, in fact, be proved that E is tangent to each surface S of the family at every point of the characteristic curve C on S.

 Graustein.
 Differential Geometry.